yl656/ECE4960/Labs/Lab5.md

 Everything else is simple.
 All we have to do is have the robot driving in full velocity, and when our time-of-flight distance sensor detects a distance that is slightly above our braking distance, we come to a full stop and spin to a different direction.
 Since route-planning is not in the scope of this lab, we can choose a random direction with no obstacle and repeat the process.

 I first tried to have the robot simply stop when an obstacle is detected.
-The battery was dying so the robot was driving super fast.
+The battery was dying so the robot was driving relatively slow.

-<video autoplay loop muted inline width="500" align="left"><source src="/ECE4960/assets/videos/lab5/stop1.mp4"></video>
+<video autoplay loop muted inline width="300" align="left"><source src="/ECE4960/assets/videos/lab5/stop1.mp4"></video>
-<video autoplay loop muted inline width="500" align="right"><source src="/ECE4960/assets/videos/lab5/stop2.mp4"></video>
+<video autoplay loop muted inline width="300" align="right"><source src="/ECE4960/assets/videos/lab5/stop2.mp4"></video>

 Then, I modified the code so that the robot turns away instead of stopping.
 The final result is a robot that drives around aimlessly.

-<video autoplay loop muted inline width="700"><source src="/ECE4960/assets/videos/lab5/roomba.mp4"></video>
+<center><video autoplay loop muted inline width="700"><source src="/ECE4960/assets/videos/lab5/roomba.mp4"></video></center>

 ## B. Virtual Robot